jwkjng/dozerjs/README.md

 ## View/Public

-Dozer builds a server solution for developing front-end applications which interact with API's, sockets and whatever else is provided by the server component.
+Dozer builds a server solution for developing front-end applications which interact with API's, sockets and whatever else is provided by the server.
 On startup Dozer builds a static server instance through the `public` directory which serves all assets used by the application.